prakruthi220/RISC-V-Terminal-Emulator/README.md

 RISC-V-Terminal-Emulator

-This mini project implements a **basic terminal emulator using RISC-V assembly language**, built to run on a Linux system via RISC-V emulation.
+This is just a simple project to understand system calls in RISC-V This mini project implements a **basic terminal emulator using RISC-V assembly language**, built to run on a Linux system via RISC-V emulation.
 The terminal supports a small set of commands:
 - `help` – Displays a list of available commands
 - `sysinfo` – Shows system information (CPU and memory)